Eastern Orthodox theology: Christology

 Eastern Orthodox Christians believe the Word of God (Λόγος) is one person in two natures, both fully divine and fully human, perfectly God (τέλειος Θεός) and perfectly man (τέλειος άνθρωπος) united in the person of Jesus Christ, in a unique event known as "the Incarnation".
-Throughout the ages this has been a point of contention between schismatic Christian theological factions (heterodox) and the mainstream body of Christian believers (orthodox).
-Christ had a divine will, or set of desires and spiritual incentives, and a human will with fleshly drives.
-He had a human body, human mind, and human spirit able to be tempted with sin and to suffer the same way as we would.
-In this way God is said to have suffered and died in the flesh of Jesus, although the divine nature is itself impassible and immortal.

 Eastern Orthodox Christians believe that Jesus of Nazareth is the promised Messiah of the Jews, the God of Israel come to be with his people, the Redeemer of the human race who saves the world from sin and its effects, the comprehensible self-revelation of the incomprehensible God, and the pre-eternal Son begotten of the Father before all ages: "the only-begotten Son of God, begotten of the Father before all worlds (æons), Light of Light, very God of very God, begotten, not made, being of one substance with the Father."
-He is said to have been begotten timelessly as God without a mother and begotten in history as man without a father.

-Eastern Orthodox Christians believe in the betrayal, trial, execution, burial and resurrection of Jesus Christ, that he truly rose from the dead on the third day following his crucifixion.
-The feast of the resurrection of Christ, which is called "Easter" in Germanic languages, is known as Pascha in the Eastern Orthodox Church.
-This is the Aramaic variant (the language spoken at the time of Jesus) of the Hebrew Pesach, meaning "Passover".
-The resurrection of Christ is the Christian Passover.
-Pascha is called "the Feast of Feasts" and is considered the greatest feast of all the Church's liturgical feasts, including the feasts of the Nativity (Christmas) and the Annunciation.

 Essence and energies

 In discussing God's relationship to his creation a distinction is made within Eastern Orthodox theology between God's eternal essence and uncreated energies, though it is understood that this does not compromise the divine simplicity.
 Energies and essence are both inseparably God.
 The divine energies are the expressions of divine being in action according to Eastern Orthodox doctrine, whereas the persons of the Trinity are divine by nature.
 Hence, created beings are united to God through participation in the divine energies and not the divine essence or ousia.